thenativeweb/comparejs/README.md

 # compare.js

-compare.js implements JavaScript's comparison operators for Node.js and the browser the way you would expect them to be.
+compare.js implements JavaScript's comparison operators for Node.js the way you would expect them to be.

 ## Installation